jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 It's also worth mentioning that downstream consumers do not necessarily have good development practices either.
 Thus hiding potential issues with upstream dependencies that might have security vulnerabilities going unchecked.

-The solution here is better overall software development practices at all points in the supply chain, but also increased participation in open source projects by the broader community.
+The solution here is better overall software development practices at all points in the supply chain, but also **increased participation in open source projects by the broader community**.
 If a company's product relies on a particular open source project, that company should get involved to espouse good development processes and thus better secure their own code.

 #### License and Copyright Issues

 One last issue that mostly affects for-profit organizations is conflicts in licenses and potential copyright issues.
 As discussed in the Open Source Licenses section above, there can be issues with using certain open source libraries _if an organization modifies that code_.
-This comes into play for "copyleft" licenses such as the LGPL (among others).
+This comes into play for restrictive licenses such as the LGPL (among others).

 In nearly every case, a downstream consumer is required to keep the license and copyright information in tact when redistributing their own code.
 With some development processes it's possible that the licenses and copyrights can get stripped from a code dependency during the build process.
 This can open up organizations to legal issues.